 The best part about content marketing?
 It's one of the most accepted forms of marketing around.
 People are actively looking for you to market your knowledge and expertise, and there's something for everyone at every stage of the buyer's journey.
 Everything is permission-based (if you're doing it right), so your audience is hungry for the information you offer.

-There's one problem: that's a lot of content to produce, and duplicate content is a no-no. So how do you continue to create compelling resources for your leads without dedicating every second of your life?
+There's one problem: there's a lot of content to produce, and duplicate content is a no-no. So how do you continue to create compelling resources for your leads without dedicating every second of your life?

 You repurpose every bit of content you make.

 Why Should I Reuse Content?

 Churning out brand new content consistently at a high rate can burn out even the best writers, video producers, and other content creators.
 If you're creating all of your material yourself, it's especially draining.
 Thankfully, you don't need to make continuous content to get the benefits of audience engagement and boost your SEO strategy.

 Chances are your audience has different platforms they favor.
 This fact gives you countless avenues to reach your audience and means you can repurpose your content marketing efforts for broader results.

 So how is repurposing done, exactly?

 There are so many ways to repurpose content that we can't fit them all in one post, but we'll give you a few of our best techniques.
 Let this article come to your rescue with a quick guide on repurposing content for social media, advertising, and funnel opportunities.